adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Pairs competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and 15 minutes to either complete or finish as much of the puzzle as possible.

-My parents will compete in Pairs B Prelimiary round.
-They will be at table 186 and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/B).
+My parents competed in Pairs B Prelimiary round.
+They were at table 186 and their [results are on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/B).
+They assembled 266 pieces and placed 194th, which did not qualify them for finals — but they achieved their goal of having fun and not coming last!

-The competition will happen at 11:00am ET on Saturday, March 28, 2026 and will be live streamed below.
+The competition happened at 11:00am ET on Saturday, March 28, 2026 and the recording is below.

 <div class="embed is-widescreen">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/TS3n6ZGEoDE?si=Sy-M_iKZ0h3580pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>